Now Reading

 Mild shampoos are always a good approach when it comes to dandruff.
 Even if you suffer from seborrheic dermatitis, you’ll need one of these to alternate with the treatment shampoo.
 These gentle formulas can help you remove dandruff by gently cleansing the scalp while giving it time to recover the skin barrier.
 The best part is that you can use them all the time.

-Choose an intensive formula shampoo
+Option two: Use an intensive anti-dandruff shampoo

 In case you’re dealing with seborrheic dermatitis or suffer from intense itching, however, a mild shampoo will not be enough.
 You will need to target that scalp imbalance with ingredients that can rebalance your skin microbiome.